 Tree Root Microbiome Programme: At the root of climate proofing forests

-The five-year Tree Root Microbiome Programme: At the root of climate proofing forests began in 2020 and is an ambitious programme which aims to establish radiata pine as a model system for tree-root-soil microbiome research globally.
+The five-year Tree Root Microbiome Programme: At the root of climate proofing forests began in 2020 and is an ambitious programme that aims to establish radiata pine as a model system for tree-root-soil microbiome research globally.

 Like humans, trees are teeming with a myriad of microorganisms in, on and around them.
 That community of microorganisms is called a microbiome and it can profoundly affect the tree’s growth, physiology, health and ability to adapt to change.